mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 Latency	| It is high latency computing framework.	 | It is a low latency computing and can process data interactively Machine Learing API | Not supported | Supported by ML Library Data Source Support | Limited | Extensive
+Storage | Has HDFS (Hadoop Distributed File System)| Does not have a storage system, but may use S3 and HDFS and many other data sources and storages
+MapReduce | Implements MapReduce | Implements superset of MapReduce and beyond Join Operation | Does not support Join directly | Has extensive API for Join

 ## Spark